MicrosoftDocs/win32/desktop-src/ETW/tracing-event-instances.md

 ---
-Description: 'Classic providers use the TraceEventInstance function to trace events that are part of a single transaction.
-You can also use this function to trace parent/child events.' ms.assetid: '246e9443-3120-49bf-a6e3-64dddba348fa'
+Description: Classic providers use the TraceEventInstance function to trace events that are part of a single transaction.
+You can also use this function to trace parent/child events. ms.assetid: 246e9443-3120-49bf-a6e3-64dddba348fa
-title: Writing Related Events in a Classic Provider
+title: Writing Related Events in a Classic Provider ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Writing Related Events in a Classic Provider